theonlychase/personal-site-new/content/blog/tailwind-plugins.md

 ### Tailwind 4 Utility
 We will now convert the above plugin to a Tailwind 4 utility using the `@utility` directive.
 We use the `--value()` function to get the value.
-There is much, much more you can do with this function.
 In our case below, we need the value to be <a href="https://tailwindcss.com/docs/adding-custom-styles#fractions" target="_blank">fraction</a>.

 This will match utilities like `aspect-[1/1]` and `aspect-[16/9]`.